Oh boy oh boy oh boy oh boy it’s time for dddrrrrrrraaaaaaaaammmmmaaaaa!

 The core of Kondo’s cleaning-up method – widely cited and sometimes mocked – is to see what among your belonging “sparks joy”.
 When knowing what to throw away and knowing what to keep (as a certain card sharp once said), you have to lay out your things, actually physically handle them and see if you feel that emotional connection to them – whether they “spark joy”.
 It does sound a little self-consciously cringeworthy to say it out loud, but the book does show that it’s a highly adaptable idea.
 It’s not all just vague woolly platitudes either, and Kondo does get down to brass tacks and bring a number of specific practical tasks as well.
 Her idea of cleaning by category, not room – so bringing all your things into one place even if you have to carry them in from all over the house – sounds counter-intuitive but she make a fair case for the reasons behind it.
 Furthermore, as someone who is allergic to ironing and has a bad habit of just letting washing hang on the line, her chapter on crease-free clothes folding is honestly something I’ve started following myself!

-There will be some things in the book that manga readers in particular will find hard to swallow – we cherish our collections, so Kondo’s cheerful dismissal of entire bookcases of old volumes is likely to provoke outright mutiny (her casual attitude to discarding books was also a major fallout from her Netflix show too, provoking a host of downright apocalyptic articles denouncing her as some sort of culture-destroying barbarian Hun).
+There will be some things in the book that manga readers in particular will find hard to swallow – we cherish our collections, so Kondo’s cheerful dismissal of entire bookcases of old volumes is likely to incite outright mutiny (her casual attitude to discarding books was also a major fallout from her Netflix show too, provoking a host of downright apocalyptic articles denouncing her as some sort of culture-destroying barbarian Hun).
 I also think that she overeggs the pudding a bit when it comes to throwing out clothes – you will still need those jumpers come winter-time.
 The specificity of her scenario for this manga's storyline also does tacitly highlight an unvoiced difficulty that her method suits an independent chic singleton who doesn't have to share but is less achievable for a busy family home: in the scenario Kondo is also lucky to have a very obedient pupil in Chiaki, for as reality-show subjects go Kondo never has to put too much effort into persuading an uncooperative client like Gordon Ramsay being reduced to shouting that it's "f**kin' raw!"
 Nonetheless, I can agree that Kondo has provided a real concrete structure for her ideas.

 There is still a fair amount of set-dressing on top of that: Kondo does have several quite unscientific rituals when cleaning, such as clapping her hands to ‘wake up’ books or in another section where she says that she is performing lay-on-hands like a faith healer, but if you are an avowedly secular sort who has no patience for the unobserved world then this spiritualism should still be tolerably mild.
 Writing elsewhere outside this manga, Kondo calls her rituals part of Shintoism, and while I don’t know enough about Shinto to judge whether she’s properly honouring Japan’s ancient animism it’s at least some small relief that she’s not invoking Californian guff like crystals or triangles.